raspberrypi/style-guide/style-guide.md

 *   learnt
 *   LED – light-emitting diode.
 Plural LEDs.
 *   left-hand - adjective.
 Use 'top left-hand side', not 'top left side' or 'top-left side'
+*   legacy - *legacy stack*, *legacy API* etc. do not take an initial capital.
+The word 'legacy' is not a title.
 *   Lego – the Lego Group has trademarked LEGO (all caps), but Lego is an acceptable usage.
 See also *splot*.
 Adjective only.
 Plural *Lego bricks*, not *Legos*, which is an abomination unto Nuggan.
 *   LGBT – lesbian, gay, bisexual, transgender
 *   libcamera - software library.
 Lower-case l, do not use at the start of a sentence.
 (The passive voice has been used a lot today.)